10% off with code SUMMERSALE |

 4. Activities include collaboration between students.

-5. 21st century PBL units incorporate technology that facilitates authentic investigations and deeper learning.
+5. 21st-century PBL units incorporate technology that facilitates authentic investigations and deeper learning.

 The Most Important Characteristics of PBL